 Collectively, the resultant of the five constituents leads to tidal height amplitudes of about 1 m, with pronounced spring-neap variability, across much of the OSAMP domain.
-The M_2 constituent (Figure 88) amplitude is in the range of 35-65 cm across the OSAMP domain, while the amplitudes of N_2 (Figure 89) and S_2 (Figure 90) are in the range of about 8-13 cm each.
+A figure that visually captures the nature of the spring-neap variability is presented and briefly described in Ullman and Codiga (2010).
+The M2 constituent (Figure 88) amplitude is in the range of 35-65 cm across the OSAMP domain, while the amplitudes of N2 (Figure 89) and S2 (Figure 90) are in the range of about 8-13 cm each.
 These three semidiurnal constituents have very similar spatial patterns in amplitude and Greenwich phase lag.
 Amplitudes are maximal in northern RIS and towards BB and decrease from there offshore and towards BIS, where they take their minima in central southwestern BIS near Montauk Point.
 Modest Greenwich phase lag variations of about 30-40° occur across the domain, with maxima in western BIS, decreases eastward across BIS from there, and relatively uniform values across the rest of the domain.
 The nearly quarter-wave resonance response of LIS to semidiurnal frequencies plays a large role in these patterns, since eastern LIS has characteristics of a node.

-The two diurnal constituents K_1 (Figure 91) and O_1 (Figure 92) each have amplitudes in the range of about 5-7 cm, and similar spatial patterns of amplitude and Greenwich phase lag to each other.
+The two diurnal constituents K1 (Figure 91) and O1 (Figure 92) each have amplitudes in the range of about 5-7 cm, and similar spatial patterns of amplitude and Greenwich phase lag to each other.
 Amplitudes are maximal in western BIS and decay across BIS eastward.
-For K_1 , amplitudes decrease relatively uniformly toward BB, and for O_1 they are relatively uniform across the rest of the domain.
-Greenwich phase lags only vary by about 15° , with peak values near Montauk Point and decreases across the domain toward minima along the eastern and northern edges of RIS.
+For K1, amplitudes decrease relatively uniformly toward BB, and for O1 they are relatively uniform across the rest of the domain.
+Greenwich phase lags only vary by about 15°, with peak values near Montauk Point and decreases across the domain toward minima along the eastern and northern edges of RIS.
 Unlike the semidiurnal constituents, these diurnal constituents are not near the resonance frequency of LIS, which therefore influences their spatial patterns much less strongly.